piaseckioliwier/piaseckioliwier/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" height="32px" width="5px"> Hi, I am Oliwier Piasecki 👨‍💻

-I am a Applied Computer Science student at Politechnika Bydgoska and future cybersecurity engineer. zI am passionate about technologies and love to learn new things.
+I am a Applied Computer Science student at Politechnika Bydgoska and future cybersecurity engineer.
+I am passionate about technologies and love to learn new things.
+I am constantly looking for opportunities to bring technological solutions for people from different IT backgrounds..
+My work ethic is characterized by diligence, discernment, and a strong ability to collaborate with others towards a common objective.

 ### 🔭 Have a look at my [website](http://piaseckioliwier.com/).